You know how this menu works. Just click something. I really don't think I need to write anything for here.

-Media Relations works into all this outward communication work.
-I've trained executives and athletes in how to best engage with journalists, with on-camera coaching that focuses on brand continuity.
+Media Relations: I've trained executives and athletes in how to best engage with journalists, with on-camera coaching that focuses on brand continuity.

 Nobody likes advertising (except big ad agencies).
 But everybody needs advertising - both buyers and sellers.
 It's an art form that can be done well without being expensive.
 Here's the secret: Focus on your audience, then be interesting and honest.
 Now take that secret and apply it to ads you see in print, online, or on TV.
 Yes, advertising can be better, much better.